Job Scams Are Growing! Don’t Lose Money While Trying to Make Money!

 As our informative infographic shows, there are some clear do’s and don’ts when it comes scrutinizing and responding to job listings.

 Pay attention to the warning signs, especially during the application process.
-You should never start revealing what’s known as PII, or Personal Identifiable Information early in the process.
+You should never start revealing what’s known as PII, or Personal Identifiable Information early in the process because job identity theft is a real thing that can ruin lives.

 A legitimate employer would know better to ask you for that personal information.
 In fact, many employers don’t need much of that information about their employees, such as their driver’s license number or medical ID.